 What springs to mind if I say Holland?
 Tulips, cheese, windmills?
 Bikes?

 That last one.
 I couldn’t imagine a holiday in Holland without cycling, so we rented bikes and pedalled forth.
-The route we picked took us along contrasting coastline, down pretty streets to a tucked away memorial and ended at a site shrouded in mystery.
+Cue a day of coastal views, pretty streets and history.

 Starting Point: Duinrell Holiday Park

 Set out from our base: a lodge tent at Duinrell Holiday park.
 We’d booked bikes in advance from the on-site rental at €11 per bike for 24 hours.

 A straightforward route out of the park and through the outskirts of Wassenaar brought us to…

 The Meijendel Nature Reserve

 The Meijendel is a vast nature reserve that stretches out between the town of Wassenaar, The Hague and the coastal resort Scheveningen.
 The landscape is wild, mostly dunes and forest leading to miles of sandy beach.
 Featuring numerous hiking and cycling routes and abundant in wildlife, the Meijendel is the perfect place to enjoy the natural Netherlands close to the town and city.

 I also appreciated that at regular intervals you’ll find rest stations with seating, maps and drinking water taps.

 I do love being outdoors and exploring the natural world, but it was a manmade feature of this beautiful landscape that brought me here.

 Waalsdorpervlakte is a spot in the Meijendel reserve where captured members of the Dutch resistance were killed during WW2.
 This site was chosen by the Germans for firing squad executions.